-I am a New York State licensed clinical psychologist.
+I am a New York State and New Jersey State licensed clinical psychologist.
 I received my doctorate in clinical psychology from Long Island University-Post's APA-accredited Psy.D. program.
 My training included providing therapy and psychological testing for children, adolescents, adults and families.
 I am proficient in the theory, research and application of both psychodynamic and cognitive behavioral therapy (CBT) modalities.

 My clinical training gave me the opportunity to work with diverse populations in various treatment settings.
 I completed an APA-accredited internship from Mt.Sinai Services-Elmhurst Hospital Center where I worked in the primary care department, immunodeficiency clinic, inpatient unit, outpatient clinic, psychiatric emergency room, and Libertas Center for Human Rights.
 During the first wave of the pandemic in Spring 2020, I provided support to medical staff and families affected by COVID-19.